JqueryJellybeans/jquerytutorial/README.md

 })
 ```

 .unbind() - this method will remove the event listener from an element.
 It can be written as (selector).unbind(event type, function).
 With unbind, the second parameter is not required.
-An example is below:
+An excellentample is below:

 ```$('button').unbind('click');
 ```